colin-gourlay/sundown-sessions/src/content/artists/i/i-am-kloot/index.md

 ---
 ## About

-English rock band, formed in Manchester in 1999 from the ashes of [a5432217].
+English rock band, formed in Manchester in 1999 from the ashes of The Mouth.
 John Bramwell (guitar/vocals),
 Peter Jobson (bass)
 Andy Hargreaves (drums).